Dr. Richard Bowman

 Philosophy Program Director

-Dr. O’Hara specializes in Ancient Philosophy (Plato), American Philosophy (Charles Peirce), and Philosophy of Religion.
-He is the author of a number of articles and book chapters.
-His most recent book is Narnia and the Fields of Arbol: The Environmental Vision of C.S.
+Dr. O’Hara teaches a variety of courses, including ancient philosophy, American philosophy, environmental ethics, Asian philosophy, and philosophy of religion.
+He regularly teaches a course on classics in Greece, and a course on tropical rainforest and reef ecology in Belize and Guatemala.
+His most recent book is Downstream, (Cascade Press, 2014) about brook trout and the ecology of the Appalachians.
+He is also the author of Narnia and the Fields of Arbol: The Environmental Vision of C.S.
 Lewis (U. P. Kentucky, 2008).
 He is currently preparing an edited volume of the Religious Writings of American philosopher Charles S. Peirce.
 Dr. O'Hara is a graduate of Middlebury College (B.A., Spanish), St John's College (M.A., Liberal Arts), and The Pennsylvania State University (M.A., Ph.D., Philosophy).